E.ON UK: Renewable electricity and sustainability

-E.ON Next supplies its fixed tariff customers with electricity from renewable sources.
+E.ON Next supplies fixed, dynamic, time-of-use and variable energy tariffs to customers.
 The electricity supplied to homes and businesses comes from the National Grid.

-They also offer electric vehicle home chargers, energy efficient boilers, solar panel installations, and heat pumps.
+They also offer electric vehicle home chargers, energy efficient boilers, solar panel installations, Battery Storage systems and heat pumps.

 They also re-introduced their EV tariff, Next Drive, in 2023, enabling customers to take advantage of lower overnight charging prices for their electric vehicles.

 Operations

 The company's headquarters are in Coventry at Westwood Business Park, in a building designed by Bennetts Associates.
 There are numerous other offices and power generation sites across the country.